twolfson/foundry-release-spec/README.md

 A [foundry][] release plugin should expose the following functions on its `exports`.

 ### `exports.setVersion(params, cb)`
-Function that adjusts the package's version (e.g. bump `package.json`).
+Optional function that adjusts the package's version (e.g. bump `package.json`).

 **This is expected to detect whether the package metadata exists or not.
 This means it can run when the metadata store does not exist (e.g. no `package.json`).**